libplctag/libplctag/README.md

   * read/write of 32-bit floating point.
   * read/write of arrays of the above.
 * support for 32 and 64-bit x86 Linux (Ubuntu 12.04-18.10 tested).
-* support for maxOS is marginal.
-It did work, but we do not have Macs.
 * Windows 7 x86 and Windows 10 x64 builds with Visual Studio, not well tested (help very welcome!).
 Support is basic because:
   * we do not use Windows for our deployments.
-  * only the tag_rw example program has been tested (though that tests most of the API)
+  * only the tag_rw example program has been tested (though that tests most of the API).
-* tested support AB ControlLogix (version 16, 20 and 31 firmware).
 * sample code.
-* a fairly stable API.
+* a stable API.
 The release of 2.0 is the first breaking change in over four years.
+  * stable C API with wrappers in Python and Java.
+  * user-contributed/user-supported wrappers for C# and Pascal.
+* support for request bundling on supporting PLCs (ControlLogix and CompactLogix).
+This is automatic within the library.
 * we have deployed this in customer environments.
 * we have reports of successful use on ARM-based systems including the RaspberryPi boards.
-* Other groups use this library (if you do, please let us know).
+* other groups use this library (if you do, please let us know).

 PLC5, SLC 500, MicroLogix, Micro8X0, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows and Visual Studio are trademarks of Microsoft.
 Please let us know if we missed some so